rlatjdgns/Tactnet/README.md

 ## System Overview

-TACTNET is a 3-node LoRa mesh network where each node runs custom bare-metal C++ drivers for UART radio communication and I2C sensor reading.
+TACTNET is a 3-node LoRa mesh network where each node runs custom C++ drivers for UART radio communication and I2C sensor reading.
 Node 1 (Main) broadcasts BME280 sensor data every 5 seconds via the scheduler, Node 2 (Relay) stores and relays to Node 3 while sending back its own readings, and Node 3 (End) forwards acknowledgments to Node 1.
 All transmissions are AES128 encrypted, nodes detect failures via timestamp based keepalive, and a Flask dashboard visualizes live sensor data from all three nodes.

 ## Hardware